 In Morocco, you can definitely find anything and everything you might want, for every taste and every budget!
 If you like to cook, check out the various spices, tea sets (with silver tea pots, glasses and trays), pretty painted/glazed pottery and clay tajines.
 One specialty in Fes is blue-hued pottery.
 Fes is also well- known for its leather work, such as “babouches” (slippers for men and women in every color and design), purses and bags, jackets and pants, and “poufs” (sort of an ottoman which you can stuff once you’re back home to sit on or use as a footstool).

 Yes, tipping is expected in Morocco.
 Morocco is very much service-oriented, and many local salaries depend largely on tips received.
 While a few dirhams suffice for most small services rendered, consider offering 15% in restaurants and $15-$25USD (or equivalent in euros or dirhams) per person per day for your private driver. $10-$15USD (or equivalent in euros or dirhams) per person is reasonable for city or historical guides.
 If you receive excellent service, you may want to acknowledge it with a more generous tip.

 You will need a valid passport with an expiration date no less than 6 months to enter Morocco.
 While entry visas are not currently required for visitors from the U.S., Canada, Europe or Australia, you may want to check with the Moroccan consulate or embassy in your home country.
 Any stay over 90 days requires registration at the local police station.

-You are required to fill out a simple police form upon arrival in Morocco.
+Make sure to keep up-to-date with the current entry requirements to Morocco.
 Your passport will be issued a one-time visitor number, as well as a dated stamp for each arrival and departure in/from Morocco.
 You may be asked to provide this number or date when checking into hotels or riads.
 You will also need to complete the police form when departing Morocco.
 Bring a pen with you to complete the forms at the airport, as pens are not made available at the forms desk.